VIDEO: 5 minute tour of the installation at the Julia Ideson Building (Houston Public Library) in 2024.

-The Houston Brick Archive highlights a large collection of bricks salvaged from sites around Houston over the past two and a half years.
+The Houston Brick Archive highlights a large collection of bricks salvaged from sites around Houston starting in 2016.
 The bricks are studied from various angles, their origins traced, and their qualities explored.
 They are treated as invaluable ruins, processed in a way that is scientific but also impulsive; walking a line between curiosity and fetishism.
 Part theater, part research project, the Archive combines sculpture, photography, and other documents focusing on the bricks’ physical qualities and histories; an investigative video reverts the bricks back into terrain, and visitors may make their own rubbings of selected bricks.
 The almost obsessive approach to the bricks creates an exaggerated sense of their significance, even romanticizes them.
 By tracing their origins and migrations to become part of Houston, the bricks can serve as a metaphor for change, migrations, and the diverse and dynamic fabric of the world.

 CLICK TO VIEW THE BRICKS IN THE ARCHIVE